Best image size for websites in 2025

 Image SEO optimization

-• Defined dimensions
+• Define image dimensions

-• Image sitemap
+• Generate an image sitemap

 How to find out image sizes for your website?

-In addition to this, custom-designed websites have fixed dimensions required for images.
 While finding the image dimensions for a website can seem daunting, here are some tips to help you find the image sizes for standard website platforms:

-Shopify Themes
+Shopify themes

 • Check if your Shopify theme comes with a guide to the recommended image sizes.

-WordPress Themes
+WordPress themes

-• The recommended image size in WordPress is up to 1024px by 1024px.
+• The recommended image size in WordPress is up to 1024 x 1024px.

 • Most WordPress themes have a full documentation file that helps users find the best image sizes for the theme.

-Custom Websites
+Custom websites

-• A custom-built website developer usually provides documentation that outlines the best image sizes
+• A custom-built website developer usually provides documentation that outlines the best image sizes – check with them for more information.

 Summary